 - 1. Open the IDERA SQL Admin Toolset Launchpad, and then click Multi Query. - 2.
 On the Query Targets task bar, click Add. - 3.
 Search for and then select the SQL Server instance or server group that you want to query.
 To specify multiple SQL Servers or server groups, separate each name with a semicolon. - 4.
 Select the authentication type you want the Multi Query tool to use to connect to these instances. - 5.
 Optional.
-Click Test Connection to verify that you can connect using the entered authentication specifics. - 6.
-Indicate whether you want the Multi Query tool to act on the default database (as defined in SQL Server) or a specific database. - 7.
+Click Test Connection to verify that you can connect using the entered authentication specifics.

+- 6. Indicate whether you want the Multi Query tool to act on the default database (as defined in SQL Server) or a specific database.
+You can filter the list of databases using a wildcard. - 7.
 Click OK. - 8.
 On the Query Targets task bar, click Save.
 Consider specifying a name that correlates with the queries you intend to run against this list of targets.